ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.node-red/README.md

 * (Apollon77) Add done calls to OutNode

 ### 2.2.0 (2021-03-07)
 * (Apollon77/mickym2) Correct readonly flags.
-IMPORTANT: Notw Readonly works as it should be.
+IMPORTANT: Now Readonly works as it should be.
 If you worked around the issue before please adjust your nodes!
 * (Apollon77) Fix using wildcards inside the id
 * (Apollon77) Update value on out node trigger
 * (Apollon77) Update to node-red 1.2.9